 Second, the control under the opening register D for each copy of the quantum circuit V{com}^{sup} deserves additional explanation.
 Recall that each copy of the V{com}^{sup} is controlled by two qubits (Figure 2), indicating whether the corresponding quantum bit commitment is to open and what value is to reveal, respectively.
-Typically, in applications such opening information is either fixed or can be computed (if not given explicitly) from the sender's classical message stored in the opening register D. In Figure 3, for simplification we in fact drop a translation procedure which computes all the control bits (from the sender's classical message) that will be fed to each copy of the V{com}^{sup} ; instead, we directly draw a control under the register D for each copy of the V{com}^{sup} .
+Typically, in applications such opening information is either fixed a prior or can be computed (if not given explicitly) from the sender's classical message stored in the opening register D. In Figure 3, for simplification we in fact drop a translation procedure which first copies the content of the opening register D (in standard basis) somewhere in the verifier's auxiliary space and then computes all the control bits from it that will be fed to each copy of the V{com}^{sup} ; instead, we directly draw a control under the register D for each copy of the V{com}^{sup} .
 Generally speaking, the sender's classical message contains additional information that will be used for the predicate check other than the opening information.